qsebring3930/cs2mulch/_pages/heap-insert.md

 Each card can only hold two *leaf* cards, one on the upper-left corner, and one on the upper-right corner.

-The *flipped* card should be placed as as a leaf as close to the *root* as possible.
+The *flipped* card should be placed as a leaf as close to the *root* as possible.
+The card where it is placed will be called the *parent* card.
-When there are multiple possible cards with open corners for a leaf that are the same distance from the root, choose the *left-most* card.
+When there are multiple possible parent cards with open corners for a leaf that are the same distance from the root, choose the *left-most* parent card.

-If a card has both corners empty, the upper-left corner is filled before the upper-right corner.
+If the parent card has both corners empty, the *upper-left* corner is filled before the upper-right corner.

 ### Swap If Lower

-Once the *flipped* card has been placed, repeat the step below until you have found where to place it in the tree.
+Once the *flipped* card has been placed on a parent card, repeat the step below until you have found the final location in the tree.

+1. If the *flipped* card is the *root*, then stop.
-1. If the *flipped* card is **less than** the card below it in the tree, **swap the two cards** and repeat this check.
+2. If the *flipped* card is **less than** the parent card below it in the tree, **swap the two cards** and repeat the **Swap If Lower** steps.

 Continue until all cards have been placed.